-The company's Sandoz and Alcon units each account for nearly 20% of sales.
+The company's Sandoz and Alcon units each account for approximately 20% of sales.
 Sandoz is currently among the largest manufacturers of generic drugs in the world, while Alcon is a leader in cataract and vision correction surgical equipment.

 To ward off competitive pressures and support its prescription drug business, Novartis maintains a healthy drug pipeline with about 140 candidates in clinical development stages.
 Novartis relies upon a steady regimen of internal development, partnerships, and acquisitions to keep its pipeline up and running.
 R&D programs are focused on core therapeutic areas including cardiology, metabolism, oncology, neurology, respiratory, ophthalmic, and infectious disease.
 The company is especially focused on increasing its development of biologic (protein and gene-based) drugs.
-Recently launched products in the US market include chronic obstructive pulmonary disease (COPD) treatment Arcapta in 2011.
-In addition, oncology drug Afinitor gained FDA approval to treat pancreatic tumors and breast cancer in 2012.

 Also as part of its strategy to stay competitive, the company evaluates possible strategic acquisitions to expand its existing businesses, as well as possible divestitures, such as the recent sales of its consumer health and vaccine units.
 In early 2015 Novartis sold its animal health division to Eli Lilly for $5.4 billion.
 It also merged its over-the-counter business into a joint venture with GlaxoSmithKline's consumer health care business; it retained a 36.5% stake in the combined business.